Provision of information on the procedure

 Information by NGOs

 CPR provides free legal information to asylum applicants throughout the asylum procedure that broadly covers the information requirements provided in the law, including specific information on the border procedure and tailored information to unaccompanied children, on the basis of individual interviews and legal counselling.
-CPR also distributes leaflets with general information on the procedure and legal support, information on the border procedure and detention, and child-tailored information on the asylum procedure.
+CPR also distributes leaflets with general information on the procedure and legal support, information on the border procedure and detention, information on accelerated procedures following a removal order and detention, and child-tailored information on the asylum procedure.
 Challenges in capacity have at times restricted the provision of legal information during the first instance asylum procedure (see Regular Procedure: Legal Assistance).
-Since the beginning of AIMA’s operation, CPR has faced challenges in contacting significant numbers of asylum applicants due to the lack of communication of their addresses.[12]
-The frequent change in accommodation location also hampered this contact particularly in the first half of 2024.

-There are other organisations that provide legal information and assistance to asylum applicants such as the JRS, and Crescer.
+There are other organisations that provide legal information and assistance to asylum applicants such as JRS and Crescer.
 According to the available information, other services remain residual, non-specialised and mostly focused on integration.

 [3] This includes immediate information in writing on the grounds of detention as well as the right to appeal and to free legal aid (Article 35-B(2)); information on the internal rules of the detention facility and the detainee’s rights and duties (Article 35-B(5)).